Skip to content

 • Example: WEBVTT

 • Subtitle Number: Subtitle numbers are optional, unlike in the SRT format where they are required.
-Its function is to distinguish the order of each subtitle segment, but it can be omitted in VTT.
+Their purpose is to distinguish the order of each subtitle segment, but they can be omitted in VTT.

 • Timestamp: The format is HH:MM:SS.mmm, where HH is hours, MM is minutes, SS is seconds, and mmm is milliseconds.
-A . period is used to separate seconds and milliseconds, not ,.
-The timestamp consists of two times, separated by -->, with a space on each side.
+A . (dot) is used to separate seconds and milliseconds, not a ,.
+The timestamp consists of two times separated by -->, also with a space on each side.

 • Example: 00:00:01.000 --> 00:00:04.000

-• Subtitle Content: The subtitle text can contain HTML tags for formatting text, such as bold (<b>), italics (<i>), underline (<u>), etc.
+• Subtitle Content: Subtitle text can contain HTML tags for text formatting, such as bold (<b>), italic (<i>), underline (<u>), etc.

 • Example: